Committee for Interreligious Dialogue

 Visit our Letters page for the latest letters sent to Scottish faith communities

-The Bishops' Committee for Interreligious Dialogue would like to invite you to join us in the spectacular Bute Hall in Glasgow University as we commemorate the 6th anniversary of the historic signing of the Human Fraternity Document by Pope Francis and Sheikh Ahmed Al-Tayeb in 2019.
+On February 4th well over 100 members of the Catholic and Shia Muslim communities came together in the magnificent Bute Hall of Glasgow University to mark the 6th anniversary of the signing of the Human Fraternity Document by Pope Francis and Sheikh Al Tayeb from Al Azhar university in 2019.

 The Path to Peace